TrailBlaze-Creative/TrailBlaze-Children-Page-List/README.md

 ### 1.0.0
 - Initial release.

+### 1.0.1
+- Fix issue with grand child pages not getting to the top parent

 ## License

 This project is licensed under the GPL-2.0+ License - see the [LICENSE](LICENSE) file for details.